Azure/azure-iot-sdk-java/major version upgrade migration guide.md

   - Each deprecated API in the 1.X.X versions describes which API you should use instead.
 - The Bouncycastle dependencies have been removed
   - The Bouncycastle dependencies were used for some certificate parsing logic that has been removed from the SDK.
+- Reduced access levels to classes and methods that were never intended to be public where possible
+- Removed service error code descriptions that the service would never return the error code for
+- Reduce default SAS token time to live from 1 year to 1 hour for security purposes
+- Removed unnecessary synchronization on service client APIs to allow for a single client to make multiple service APIs simultaneously

 ## Device Provisioning Service Device Client